iCliniq Logo

 What Is Insulin Therapy?

-In patients suffering from type 1 diabetes, insulin therapy makes up for the low or lack of insulin in the body.
-There are various types of insulin therapies, which makes it important for the clinician and the patient to communicate before deciding on the one that suits the patient’s needs.
+In patients suffering from type 1 diabetes, insulin therapy compensates for the low or lack of insulin in the body.
+There are various types of insulin therapies, so it is important for the clinician and the patient to communicate before deciding on the one that suits the patient’s needs.

 A few key points to remember before choosing the therapy are-